 Teri Nichols wrote:

 After researching in 2009, I asked to be tested for Tg-Ab, TPO-Ab, and TSIG, the 3 thyroid antibodies.
 All 3 of mine were very high.
 I also asked for T4 Free, T3 Free.
 Both of mine were very high.
 I also asked for these tests (lupus/sjogrens): ANA, ANA Patterns, SSA Antibody and SSB Antibody.
 My ANA was 1:640, pattern was speckled, and positive for SSA.
-I was dx with Graves and Hashis, and Sjogrens.
+I was dx with Graves’ disease, Hashimoto’s, and Sjogrens.
 Later, I asked for these tests: DQ ALPHA 1, DQ BETA 1, GLIADIN AB, IgA and GLIADIN AB, IgG.
 All came back positive, which means I have the pair of Celiac genes and gluten sensitive.
-Research your symptoms, find the possible diseases you may have, research the labwork for those diseases and politely insist your doctor runs the labwork for you.
-Good Luck
+Research your symptoms, find the possible diseases you may have, research the labwork for those diseases and politely insist your doctor runs the lab work for you.

 If nothing is done to calm down the autoimmune attack on your thyroid gland, the risks are high that your immune system will then begin attacking other parts of your body.
 You become vulnerable to develop other autoimmune diseases.